reactjs/ko.react.dev/beta/src/pages/learn/manipulating-the-dom-with-refs.md

 listRef.current.lastChild.scrollIntoView();
 ```

 This will instruct React to update the DOM synchronously right after the code wrapped in `flushSync` executes.
-As a result, the last todo will already be in the DOM by the time you try to scroll to it:
+As a result, the last todo will already be in the DOM by the time you try to scroll to it

 <Sandpack>